 You may also try this Hopiang Ube recipe.

-Canned red or black beans can be substituted)
+1 can cooked red beans (or mung beans, black beans can be substituted)

-1/2 cup sugar, more or less, to taste
+1/2 cup sugar, (combined to red beans filling)

 1 cup Gold Medal all-purpose flour